andreearr/andreearr.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Up and running!
 ---

-pup11111
+More content to be added soon...

 ![_config.yml]({{ site.baseurl }}/images/config.png)